 If only for this life we have hope in Christ, we are to be pitied more than all men.
 But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.[28]

-There are folklore, stories, and extractions from certain holy texts that refer to resurrections.
-One major folklore is that of Savitri saving her husband's life from Yamraj.[29][30][31]
+There are folklore, stories, and extractions from Hindu holy texts that refer to resurrections.
+One major legend is that of Savitri saving her husband's life from Yamraj.[29][30][31]
 In the Ramayana, after Ravana was slain by Rama in a great battle between good and evil, Rama requests the king of Devas, Indra, to restore the lives of all the monkeys who died in the great battle[32][33]Mahavatar Babaji and Lahiri Mahasaya are also believed to have resurrected themselves.[34][35]

 Belief in the Day of Resurrection (yawm al-qiyāmah) is also crucial for Muslims.
 They believe the time of Qiyāmah is preordained by God but unknown to man.
 The trials and tribulations preceding and during the Qiyāmah are described in the Quran and the hadith, and also in the commentaries of scholars.
 The Quran emphasizes bodily resurrection, a break from the pre-Islamic Arabian understanding of death.[36]